Adopted April 17, 2014

 F. The Council of Building Stewards acts in a quasi-judicial manner on behalf of the organization in all matters pertaining to elections, interpretation of the Constitution and Bylaws, qualifications of its own members and other such matters as are delegated to it by the Constitution, the Bylaws, the membership, or are inherent in its powers as the governing body of the organization.
 The Council of Building Stewards may promulgate standing rules at any time, setting forth procedures to implement the Constitution and Bylaws.
 The Council must approve and give final action to all standing rules and amendments to the Bylaws proposed by the Executive Board.

-G. Notice of meetings of the Council of Building Stewards must be provided not less than five days in advance of the meeting, in the manner set forth for notice in these Bylaws.
+G. Notice of meetings of the Council of Building Stewards must be provided not less than five days in advance of the meeting, in the manner set forth for notice in these Bylaws except where an emergency meeting is called by the Executive Board in which case all reasonable efforts to expedite notice shall be taken.

 H. After each general steward election, the Council of Building Stewards shall elect from its members a three member Financial Oversight Committee to review union financial matters and to report to the Executive Board and Council of Building Stewards on a quarterly basis.
 Vacancies shall be filled by the Council of Building Stewards.
 Sitting members of the Executive Board shall not serve on the Financial Oversight Committee (FOC).